wwarthen/RomWBW/Source/Doc/UserGuide.md

 Network boot is performed.
 By default the directory will be `~/NetBoot`.
 In this directory you need to place the following files:

-* `cpnos-wbw.sys` found in the Binary directory of RomWBW
+* `cpnos-wbw.sys`
-* `ndos.spr` found in the Source/Images/cpnet12 directory of RomWBW
+* `ndos.spr`
+* `snios.spr`

-* `snios.spr` found in the Source/Images/cpnet12 directory of RomWBW
+All of these files are found in the Binary/CPNET/NetBoot directory of the RomWBW distribution.

 You also need to make sure CpnetSocketServer is configured with an 'A' drive and that drive must contain (at an absolute minimum) the following
 file:

+* `ccp.spr`

-* `ccp.spr` found in the Source/Images/cpnet12 directory of RomWBW
+which is also found in the Binary/CPNET/NetBoot directory of RomWBW

 Finally, you need to add the following line to your CpnetSocketServer configuration file: